Creating an expense management strategy

 Whatever stage of life you’re in, managing expenses is key to your financial well-being.
 As your income and lifestyle changes over time, so does your spending.
-And runaway expenses and unnecessary spending can hinder you from reaching your financial goals.
+Monitoring your expenses regularly — and leveraging effective budgeting strategies — can help ensure your spending supports your financial goals.

-An Ameriprise financial advisor will help you ensure your expenses, income and savings align with your broader financial goals.
+An Ameriprise financial advisor can help you align your expenses, income and savings with your broader financial goals.

 1. Identify your net income and understand your spending

-Spending less than you earn is a foundational financial principle, so having a clear picture of your net income and spending habits is where to start.
+Spending less than you earn is a foundational financial principle, so having a clear picture of your net income and spending habits is a good place to start.

 Calculating your net income

-- If you’re a W-2 employee, you can find this amount by looking at your gross salary on your paycheck.
+• If you’re a W-2 employee, you can find this amount by looking at your salary on your paycheck.

 Understanding your spending habits

-As you audit your costs, here are a few categories and different lenses to think about your spending:
+As you audit your costs, here are a few ways to think about your spending:

 Tracking your expenses in the years before retirement can help you determine how much income you need and want in retirement.
 This exercise will help you understand how you, in partnership with your financial advisor, can recreate your paycheck in retirement through fixed income sources and a distribution plan from your assets.

-2. Find an expense management strategy that works for you
+2. Find a type of budget that works for you

-Most strategies for managing expenses have similar objectives, but each approach has different tactics.
+Most types of budgets have similar objectives, but each approach has different tactics.
 The key is to find an approach you can stick with.
-Many of these methods can be implemented with the help of digital budgeting apps and tools.
+Many of these budgeting methods can be implemented with the help of digital budgeting apps and tools.

 Here are a few common strategies: